REG 04.25.08 Title IX Sexual Harassment Complaint Resolution Procedures

 6. Each Party will be provided with information concerning hearing procedures at least ten (10) days in advance of a hearing.
 These procedures will outline expectations for conduct of a Party and that Party’s Advisor during the hearing, including but not limited to, expectations with regard to confidentiality, decorum, prohibitions on interruptions of testimony, the procedure for conferring with a Party and/or Advisor and/or requesting a break, and order of presentation of evidence.
 The University reserves the right to remove an Advisor and/or Party from a hearing should they fail to abide by the hearing procedures.

-9.4 The University will not intentionally schedule meetings or hearings on dates where the Advisor for a Party is not available, provided that the Party’s Advisor acts reasonably in providing available dates and works collegially to find dates and times that meet all schedules.
-The University’s obligations to investigate and adjudicate in a prompt time frame under Title IX and other college policies apply to matters governed under this Policy, and the University cannot agree to extensive delays solely to accommodate the schedule of an Advisor.
+11.4 The University will not intentionally schedule meetings or hearings on dates where the Advisor for a Party is not available, provided that the Party’s Advisor acts reasonably in providing available dates and works collegially to find dates and times that meet all schedules.
+The University’s obligations to investigate and adjudicate in a prompt timeframe under Title IX and other University policies apply to matters governed under this regulation, and the University cannot agree to extensive delays solely to accommodate the schedule of an Advisor.
 The determination of what is reasonable shall be made by the Title IX Coordinator.
-The University will not be obligated to delay a meeting or hearing under this process more than five (5) days due to the unavailability of an Advisor, and may offer the party the opportunity to obtain a different Advisor or use one provided by the University.
+The University will not be obligated to delay a meeting or hearing under this process more than five (5) days due to the unavailability of an Advisor and may offer the Party the opportunity to obtain a different Advisor or use one provided by the University.

 2. allow the Parties to have an Advisor of their choice to be present at any interview, meeting or related proceeding;